 Interactive Story Telling With Music and Sound: Dani will present ideas and provide interactive demonstrations on how to integrate music and sound into storytelling to make your libraries rock this summer!

 Dani Gustavich realized her passion for early literacy while working as a lead teacher at a childcare and family center, where she devised and implemented a center-wide literacy program.
 She began her library career as a Children's Specialist for the Stark County District Library, where she implemented Sensory Story Times.
-As the Children's Services Manager for the Dover Public Library, Dani has enhanced community involvement by raising money for a permanent StoryWalk installation at Dover City Park and by organizing two large events featuring Eric Litwin.
-Dani is on the slate for the 2018 Caldecott Committee Ballot and hopes to have the dream of being on the committee fulfilled.
+As the former Children's Services Manager for the Dover Public Library, Dani enhanced community involvement by raising money for a permanent StoryWalk installation at Dover City Park and by organizing two large events featuring Eric Litwin.
+She is on the slate for the 2018 Caldecott Committee Ballot and hopes to have the dream of being on the committee fulfilled and recently became the new Children's Services Librarian at Dayton Metro Library.

 Kaitlin Walker And Bonnie Berg-Simmons, Youth Services Associates-Twinsburg Public Library